 Preheat oven to 350°F [175°C].
 Line an 8-inch [20-cm] square baking pan with parchment paper, letting it overhang on two sides.

 For the crust: Combine flour, ground pecan nuts, powdered (confectioners’) sugar, cornstarch and ¼ teaspoon salt in a medium bowl.
-Add oil and butter.
+Add oil and butter or dairy free spread.
 Using a fork or your fingertips, blend into the flour mixture until evenly combined.
 The mixture should be a little crumbly.
 Firmly press the dough into the prepared pan.
 Bake until just barely beginning to brown around the edges, 15 to 20 minutes.

 For the filling: While the crust is baking, combine raspberries and water in a medium saucepan.
 Cook over high heat, stirring frequently, until the fruit is very soft and mostly broken down, 4 to 6 minutes.
 Pour through a fine-mesh sieve into a medium bowl, pressing on the solids to extract all the liquid.
 Discard the seeds.
 Pour the strained juice into a measuring cup.
 You need 1 cup strained juice; remove any extra or add a little water if you are short.
 Stir in lemon juice.